-The director of academic operations and compliance will review the request and supporting documentation and will communicate with the student and other persons as appropriate.
+The associate vice president for student success and faculty engagement will review the request and supporting documentation and will communicate with the student and other persons as appropriate.

-If the director of academic operations and compliance determines that an accommodation is warranted, the student will receive an ADA Student Accommodation Agreement, indicating the accommodation has been granted.
+If the associate vice president for student success and faculty engagement determines that an accommodation is warranted, the student will receive an ADA Student Accommodation Agreement, indicating the accommodation has been granted.
 Accommodations will not be applied retroactively.